jianshu93/gsearch/README.md

 3. Use the dictjsontocsv.ipynb python notebook in scripts folder to transfrom the cluster membership information id in HNSW to actual genome id.

 ## Seqeunce search
-We also provide general purpose sequence search via BigSig(BItsliced Genomic Signature Index), which can be used to quickly identify reads against a reference genome database.
+We also provide general purpose sequence search via BigSig(BItsliced Genomic Signature Index) based on kmers or minimizers, which can be used to quickly identify reads against a reference genome database.
 ```bash
  ************** initializing logger *****************